-During the interview, Grover's shaggy hair and thin face add years to his appearance.
-Dressed in a soiled shirt and baggy pants-they look like someone's castoffs-he sits quietly in his chair and gives little eye contact.
-He speaks hesitantly at first, but he is clear and coherent, and eventually he communicates quite well with the interviewer.
-(However, much of the background information is obtained later from old school records and from his aunt, when she returns from vacation.)
+During that first interview, Grover's shaggy hair and thin face gave him the appearance of someone much older.
+Dressed in a soiled shirt and baggy pants-they appeared to be someone's castoff-he sat still in his chair and gave poor eye contact.
+He spoke hesitantly at first, but he was clear and coherent, and eventually communicated quite well with the interviewer.
+(Much of the information given above, however, was obtained later from old school records and from his aunt upon her return from vacation.)

-Grover's mood is surprisingly good, and totally appropriate to the topic of conversation.
-He smiles when he talks about his aunt but looks serious when he is asked where he plans to stay.
-He has no delusions, hallucinations, obsessions, compulsions, or phobias.
-He denies having any panic attacks, though he admits he feels "sorta worried" about sleeping in the park.
+Grover's mood was surprisingly good, about medium in quality.
+He smiled when he talked about his aunt, but looked serious when he was asked where he was going to stay.
+He had no delusions, hallucinations, obsessions, compulsions, or phobias.
+He denied having any panic attacks, though he admitted he felt "sorta worried" when he had to sleep in the park.

-Grover scores 25 out of 30 on the Mini-Mental State Exam (MMSE).
-He is oriented except to month and day of the week; with a great deal of effort subtracting sevens, he finally gets two correct.
-He can recall three objects after 5 minutes and manages a perfect score on the language section.
-He recognizes that he has a problem of finding a place to live, but aside from asking his aunt, he hasn't the slightest idea how to begin.
+Grover scored 25 out of 30 on the Mini-Mental State Exam.
+He was oriented except to day and month; he spent a great deal of effort subtracting sevens, and finally got two correct.
+He was able to recall three objects after 5 minutes, and managed a perfect score on the language section.
+He recognized that he had a problem with where to live, but, aside from asking his aunt when she returned, he hadn't the slightest idea how to go about solving the problem.